drsncr/buulke-generator/README.md

 # buulke-generator
-a game app about cities of Turkiye for learning, practising having fun
+a game app about cities of Turkiye for learning, practising and having fun